bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bayes.md

 title: Bayes, Thomas
 born: 1702
 died: 1761
-keywords: Bayes, probability, theorem, Laplace, Condorcet, Boole, Bayesian
+keywords: thomas bayes,bayes
-description: Thomas Bayes proposed the theorem of probability that laid the foundations of modern probability theory, developed Bayes theorem applied to risk assessment, and Bayesian statistical method and the law of probability.
+description: Thomas Bayes was an English clergyman who set out his theory of probability in 1764.
+His conclusions were accepted by Laplace in 1781, rediscovered by Condorcet, and remained unchallenged until Boole questioned them.
+Since then Bayes' techniques have been subject to controversy.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---